Back to SNNs Hub

 The LIF Neuron Layer

-With the surrogate defined, the LIF update equations from Part 1 translate directly into a clean nn.Module:
+With the surrogate in place, the LIF update equations from Part 1 map directly to an nn.Module:

 class LIFNeuron(nn.Module):